RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/dbmds/dbmds.md

 _**Note:**_ It will take up to _**50 minutes**_ to create the private channel so go ahead and proceed to the next Lab!

 ![](./images/task4.5.png)

-As a recap, in this lab we have created a MySQL DB System node includes a HeatWave plugin that is responsible for cluster management, query scheduling, and returning query results to the MySQL DB System.
+As a recap, in this lab we have enabled HeatWave cluster to MySQL Database Service, and configured Private Access Channel for the Oracle Analytics Cloud instance created in Lab 1.

 Well done, you can now proceed to the next lab!